SHNS Academic Programs

 The traditional Independent Study setting works well for students with little access to technology/ regular internet service in the home setting.
-This program is also beneficial to students who work best when they are able to interact with materials in a tactile.
+This program is also beneficial to students who work best when they are able to interact with materials in a tactile manner (paper and textbooks).

-Students at Temecula Advantage Virtual School (TAVS) attend a program considered “hybrid” in nature, meaning students work within one or more of our three adopted systems (APEX, Haiku, and Odysseyware) to complete required coursework, but must attend school for support and test-taking purposes, as well as for specified course meetings.
+TEMECULA ADVANTAGE VIRTUAL SCHOOL (TAVS) AT SUSAN NELSON (9th-12th)Susan Nelson School’s Temecula Advantage Virtual School (TAVS) is a program considered “hybrid” in nature, meaning students work within one or more of our three adopted systems (APEX, Canvas and Odysseyware) to complete required coursework.

 Just as in traditional IS, this program is for students who have the ability, study skills, motivation, and self-discipline to learn independently under the supervision and support of a credentialed secondary education teacher who assigns and evaluates all coursework.